Journal of Medical Primatology

 Humane Care Guidelines

 Papers will be accepted for publication only if the animals in the research were cared for and used humanely.
 The FIRST sub-section in the Materials and Methods section must be 'Humane Care Guidelines'.
+For studies using client-owned animals (ie. Zoo’s, wildlife conservation etc), a statement indicating that they demonstrate a high standard (best practice) of veterinary care.
 For research conducted in the USA, the Materials and Methods must include a statement that Institutional Animal Care and Use Committee approval was obtained.
 Research performed outside the United States must conform to the guidelines of that country and a statement to this effect must be added to the materials and methods.
 Generally, humane care and use will be evaluated on the following:

 a) AALAS 'Policy on the Humane Care and Use of Laboratory Animals' (which is based on the U.S. Government 'Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training') and b) comply with National standards, such as the United States Public Health Service Policy on the Humane Care and Use of Laboratory Animals (Public Health Service Policy on Humane Care and Use of Laboratory Animals, Office of Laboratory Animals, National Institutes of Health, RKL.
 1, Suite 1050, MSC 7982, 6705 Rockledge Drive, Bethesda, MD 20892-7982 USA); the Guide for the Care and Use of Laboratory Animals (National Research Council, National Academy Press, Washington D.C., 1996, or subsequent revisions), and the Animal Welfare Act and subsequent amendments.
 Unique animal identifiers and location of animals used must be provided.
 Names such as animal A, B, etc. or animal 1, 2, etc are not permitted.